What is Who Let The Dads Out?

 If you have any further questions, please don’t hesitate to contact us.

 Please note: As a Who Let The Dads Out? group, you must adhere to health & safety regulations, as well as safeguarding legislation, and have an established Health & Safety Policy and Safeguarding Policy in place which you can provide to anyone who requests it.
 Care for the Family cannot be held responsible for any matters relating to health & safety or safeguarding in respect of any Who Let The Dads Out? group.
-As a first point of contact, we recommend you speak to your church leadership to clarify safeguarding policies and procedures in your church.
+As a first point of contact, we recommend you speak to the leaders of your organisation to clarify safeguarding policies and procedures.

 Yes you can and we are thrilled that Who Let The Dads Out? already has a number of replications beyond the UK.
 However, it is important that we make clear that Care for the Family’s primary purpose is to strengthen family life in the UK and the Isle of Man.
 Whilst overseas groups should be able to access many of our online resources, including our social media networks, please be aware that we cannot guarantee the same level of support as we can provide to groups within the UK and the Isle of Man.
 You can read our overseas engagement policy here.

-However, if you are starting out, we would really encourage you to use the name Who Let The Dads Out? for your sessions if possible.
-We feel that the name has been important in drawing people’s attention to the issue of churches’ outreach to men and their families, and has also helped attract fathers and male carers to take part.
+However, if you are starting out, we would encourage you to use the name Who Let The Dads Out? for your sessions if possible.
+The name has been important in drawing attention to the need for supporting dads.
+Also, its familiarity has encouraged families to go along to their local groups.

 Not necessarily.
 It is more important that the right people – those who are welcoming, friendly and can put people at their ease – lead the group, regardless of their gender.
 However, if possible, it is preferable to have some male leaders associated with your group as this helps to confirm in people’s minds that the sessions are for men.